When to update your will: Common life events

 The executor of your will is responsible for managing your estate.
 If your chosen executor dies, it’s important to appoint a new executor to handle your estate according to your wishes.
 Again, you should check your will to see if you have already made these alternative arrangements.

-Any major changes in your financial situation, such as buying or selling property, should prompt a review of your will.
+Any major changes in your financial situation, including inheriting assets from a loved one, should prompt a review of your will.
 Update your will to accurately reflect your current assets and ensure they are distributed as desired.
 You should also carry out an inheritance tax review of your estate at the same time.

 8. Serious health diagnosis